About This Journal

 The first volume of The Graduate Review was published on June 30, 2016.
 This journal contained six varied and interesting articles along with three very creative artistic works.
 The authors and artists represented in Volume I of The Graduate Review were graduates or current graduate students from the departments of political science, English, criminal justice, special education, art, and the School of Social Work.
 A beautiful photograph entitled “Snow Dune” graced the cover of the journal.

 On June 30, 2017, Volume II of The Graduate Review was published.
 This journal contained two poems, one short story, three commentaries, three research projects, and a series of themed artistic works.
 The authors and artist represented in Volume II of The Graduate Review were graduate students from the departments English, special education (TESOL program), computer science, and the School of Social Work.
 A poignant artistic work entitled “A Portrait of Mental Illness: Cast Ceramic and Plastic Head” graced the cover of the journal.

-With Volumes I and II of The Graduate Review now published, the journal’s editor and advisory board are now accepting submissions for Volume III.
-Submissions to The Graduate Review will be accepted through March 1, 2018.
+With Volumes I through III of The Graduate Review now published, the journal’s editor and advisory board are now accepting submissions for Volume IV.
+Submissions to The Graduate Review will be accepted through October 15, 2018.
 Currently matriculated and recently graduated graduate students are eligible to submit their work to The Graduate Review.
 Each submitted work should have a faculty sponsor.